randy3k/AutoWrap/README.md

     }

 ###Wraping style
-Long word will stay at the ruler and only the next word breaks into a new line.
+Long word will stay at the ruler and only the next word breaks into a new line.<br>
- To change this behavior, put this in your syntax specific preference.
+To change this behavior, put this in your preference or syntax specific preference.

     {
         "wrap_style" : "classic"